 He conceptualised the world as we know it.
 He was also one of the two people Albert Einstein had a photograph of in his office, the second person being Isaac Newton.
 He also invented the first durable coloured photo.
 He was born in Edinburgh.

 In 2016, British people were asked to vote on a referendum now known as the Brexit referendum to state if they wanted to stay or leave the European Union.
 The final result across the whole United Kingdom was very tight (48% wanted to stay, 52% wanted to leave).
 In Scotland, that wasn’t the case.
 They were 62% voting to stay.
 In Edinburgh, 74.4% wanted to stay.

-Today, this raises again the matter of the Scottish independence.
-In 2015, Scotland were granted the right to a referendum stating their wish to be independent from the UK or not.
+Today, this raises again the matter of Scottish independence.
+In 2015, Scotland was granted the right to a referendum stating their wish to be independent from the UK or not.
 They voted to stay within the United-Kingdom.